 The standard will affect primarily the accounting for the consolidated entity's operating leases.
-As at the reporting date, the consolidated entity has non-cancellable operating lease commitments of \$51,380, see note 19.
+As at the reporting date, the consolidated entity has non-cancellable operating lease commitments of \$26,460 that relate to the lease of office premises, see note 19.
 In accordance with the standard the discounted value of this liability will be reflected on the balance sheet in conjunction with a right to use asset.
-The adoption of this standard from 1 July 2018 will not have a material impact on the Groups balance sheet or operating result.
+The adoption of this standard from 1 July 2019 will not have a material impact on the Groups balance sheet or operating result.